Ribbon cable: Connectors

-When electronics hobbyists are working on their computers or digital musical keyboards to "mod" (modify) or "hack" them, they sometimes have to solder ribbon cables.
+When electronics hobbyists are working on their computers or digital musical keyboards to mod (modify) or hack them, they sometimes have to solder ribbon cables.
 Soldering ribbon cables can present a challenge to a hobbyist who has not been trained as an electronics technician.
 In some cases, hobbyists strip off the wire with a fine razor, and then separate the wires before soldering them.
 Some hobbyists use fine sandpaper to wear away the plastic insulation from the wires.
 The sanding also primes the copper tracks.
-Then when the "tinned" soldering iron is touched onto the bare wire, the solder is guided into the track.
+Then when the tinned soldering iron is touched onto the bare wire, the solder is guided into the track.

 Interference

 From a digital point of view, ribbon cable was an ideal way to connect two devices.
 However, from an analog point of view, these cables are problematic.
 Around 1980, the U.S. Federal Communications Commission (FCC) discovered that ribbon cables were highly efficient antennas, broadcasting essentially random signals, or Electromagnetic interference, across a wide band of the electromagnetic spectrum.
-These unintended signals could interfere with domestic TV reception, putting "snow" on the screen.
+These unintended signals could interfere with domestic TV reception, putting snow on the screen.
 The FCC issued edicts and injunctions to the personal-computer industry, restricting the use of ribbon cables to connect devices together.
-"Naked" ribbon cable could be used inside the case of a computer or peripheral device, but any ribbon cable connecting two boxes together had to be grounded.
+Naked ribbon cable could be used inside the case of a computer or peripheral device, but any ribbon cable connecting two boxes together had to be grounded.
 This rule led to solutions such as ribbon cables covered by a copper-braid shield, which made it impossible to see or separate the individual connectors.
 On the Apple II, these cables passed through the holes on the back of the computer that were grounded to the power supply.
-Eventually, ribbon connectors were replaced, for inter-connect purposes, by a wide profusion of custom-designed round cables with molded connectors.
+Eventually, ribbon connectors were replaced, for interconnect purposes, by a wide profusion of custom-designed round cables with molded connectors.